Advances in the Shannon Capacity of Graphs: Outlook

 \section{Outlook}

 This section suggests some potential directions for further research that are related to the findings in this paper. \begin{enumerate} \item In Theorem~\ref{theorem: original_unattainability}, a construction of graphs was provided whose Shannon capacity is not attained by the independence number of any of their finite strong powers.
 The proof relied on Dedekind's lemma from number theory (see Lemma~\ref{lemma:dedekind}), showing that the capacity of this construction equals a value whose finite powers are not natural numbers, and hence cannot correspond to the finite root of an independence number.
 This method of proof also applies to rational numbers that are not integers, since none of their finite powers are natural numbers either.
 This raises an interesting question: {\em Does there exist a graph whose Shannon capacity is a rational number that is not an integer?}.
 At present, no such graphs are known.
 However, if the answer is positive, it would immediately follow that these graphs also possess the property of having a Shannon capacity that is not attained by the independence number of any of their finite strong powers (thus potentially leading to a fourth approach in Section~\ref{section: unattainability of Shannon capacity at any finite power}). \item It was proved in \cite{CsonkaS24} that if the Shannon capacity of a graph is attained at some finite power, then the Shannon capacity of its Mycielskian is strictly larger than that of the original graph.
 In view of the constructions presented in Section~\ref{section: unattainability of Shannon capacity at any finite power}, which yield graph families whose Shannon capacity is not attained at any finite power, it would be interesting to determine whether this property also holds in such cases.
-If it does not, the graph constructions from Section~\ref{section: unattainability of Shannon capacity at any finite power} could provide potential candidates for a counterexample. \item By combining Theorems~\ref{theorem: fractional_independence_strong_product} and~\ref{theorem: universal_findnum}, the equality $\indnum{\Gr{G}\boxtimes\Gr{H}} = \indnum{\Gr{G}}\,\indnum{\Gr{H}}$ holds for every simple graph $\Gr{H}$ if $\indnum{\Gr{G}} = \findnum{\Gr{G}}$.
+If it does not, then the graph constructions from Section~\ref{section: unattainability of Shannon capacity at any finite power} could provide potential candidates for a counterexample. \item In light of earlier studies on the Shannon capacity of graphs, as well as the present work, it remains unknown whether there exists a finite, undirected, and simple graph whose Shannon capacity is attained by the independence number of some finite strong power, but not by that of the first or second strong powers.
+Further study of this problem is therefore of interest. \item By combining Theorems~\ref{theorem: fractional_independence_strong_product} and~\ref{theorem: universal_findnum}, the equality $\indnum{\Gr{G}\boxtimes\Gr{H}} = \indnum{\Gr{G}}\,\indnum{\Gr{H}}$ holds for every simple graph $\Gr{H}$ if $\indnum{\Gr{G}} = \findnum{\Gr{G}}$.
 Moreover, by Theorem~\ref{theorem: shannon_union_equivalent_product} and Lemma~\ref{lemma:structured_second_result}, if $\Theta(\Gr{G})=\findnum{\Gr{G}}$, then $\Theta(\Gr{G}\boxtimes\Gr{H}) = \Theta(\Gr{G})\,\Theta(\Gr{H})$ holds for all $\Gr{H}$.
 From these results, a natural question arises: {\em Is it true that the equality $\Theta(\Gr{G}\boxtimes\Gr{H}) = \Theta(\Gr{G})\,\Theta(\Gr{H})$ holds for all $\Gr{H}$ if and only if $\Theta(\Gr{G})=\findnum{\Gr{G}}$?}.
-This question was already discussed to some extent in \cite{Acin17}, where it was shown that
+This question was already discussed to some extent in \cite{Acin17}, showing that